woman on couch on laptop

 Complete the Closing and Pay Closing Costs

-If the cost to refinance a mortgage makes sense for you, and you qualify with a lender, you’ll pay closing costs to cover such fees as credit reports and appraisals.
+If the cost to refinance a mortgage makes sense for you, and you qualify with a lender, you’ll pay closing costs to cover fees such as credit reports and appraisals.
 Closing costs may be wrapped into the refinanced loan amount.
 After you close on the loan you’ll receive your funds.

 If You’re Consolidating Debts, Let The Lender Know

 It’s possible that your debts may be high enough to preclude you from qualifying for a cash-out refinance.
-However, if the lender knows you’ll be consolidating debts, they can include those debts in your loan amount for consolidation.
+However, if the lender knows you’ll be consolidating debts, it can include those debts in your loan amount for consolidation.

 That way you’ll be paying off the debts in one payment with the new interest rate (ideally, a lower one) you received with your cash-out refinance.